michael-ezeanioma/SQL-Employee-Database-Analysis/README.md

 Imported data from CSV files into a relational SQL database.
 Ensured proper table creation order to maintain referential integrity.

-__3. Data Analysis__
+__3. Data Analysis__:
 Executed SQL queries to answer critical business questions, including:

-Employee salary details.
+- Employee salary details.
+-
-Hiring trends for specific years.
+- Hiring trends for specific years.
+-
-Department manager information.
+- Department manager information.
+-
-Employees by department and name frequency analysis.
+--Employees by department and name frequency analysis.

-Advanced filtering for specific criteria (e.g., employees with certain names or departments).
+- Advanced filtering for specific criteria (e.g., employees with certain names or departments).

 # Files

-SQL_MODULE_9_SOL.sql: Contains the SQL queries used for data analysis.
+__SQL_MODULE_9_SOL.sql:__ Contains the SQL queries used for data analysis.

-EMPLOYEE ERD SCHEMA - Module 9.sql: The schema used to design and populate the database.
+__EMPLOYEE ERD SCHEMA - Module 9.sql:__ The schema used to design and populate the database.

-CSV Files: Data files containing employee information (not included here but required for execution).
+__CSV Files:__ Data files containing employee information (not included here but required for execution).

 # Key Features